Data Science for Professionals

 What is Applied Labs?

 Simply defined, Applied Labs not your typical classroom, college or boot camp style learning.
-In Applied Labs every assignment and, project is designed to build your programing, analytical, statistical, and domain expertise skills.
+In Applied Labs every assignment and, project is designed to build your programming, analytical, statistical, and domain expertise skills.
 We focus on peer-to-peer learning, bringing statisticians, programmers, and domain experts or entrepreneurs together to learn from and teach each other.

 Who should attend this program?